viralanomaly/CramObjectives/README.md

 CramObjectives
 ==================================

-This addon will hide your objective tracking framd until you tell it not to.
+This addon will hide your objective tracking frame until you tell it not to.

 Usage
 -------------